 After rodents, pigs are the species most commonly used in trauma experimentation.
-However, notable speciesspecific differences between pigs and humans render results from this research unintelligible.
+However, notable species-specific differences between pigs and humans render results from this research unintelligible.
 For example, pigs' coagulation activity differs from that of humans, making it difficult to achieve a state of coagulopathy, or the inability to clot, in pigs.
-In instances of human trauma, coagulopathy represents part of the "lethal triad" for patients and is a great concern for researchers and physicians.209 In addition, there are differences in the administration of mechanical ventilation and drugs such as vasopressin and heparin in research.^{210,211} Importantly, as with mice and humans, immune responses are different between pigs and humans.
+In instances of human trauma, coagulopathy represents part of the "lethal triad" for patients and is a great concern for researchers and physicians.
+210 In addition, there are differences in the administration of mechanical ventilation and drugs such as vasopressin and heparin in research. ^{211,212} Importantly, as with mice and humans, immune responses are different between pigs and humans.

-Trauma is extremely heterogeneous: patients differ in age, gender, ethnicity, medical history, alcohol and drug use, and the presence of other injuries, making the production of an appropriate animal model difficult,212 if not impossible.
-In studies of traumatic brain injury, all promising therapeutics identified in animals have failed in human clinical trials.213 There is a significant amount of discussion regarding the limitations of animal models of trauma and haemorrhagic shock, which is summarised in this excerpt from a review by Combes:
+Trauma is extremely heterogeneous: patients differ in age, gender, ethnicity, medical history, alcohol and drug use, and the presence of other injuries, making the production of an appropriate animal model difficult, 213 if not impossible.
+In studies of traumatic brain injury, all promising therapeutics identified in animals have failed in human clinical trials.214 There is a significant amount of discussion regarding the limitations of animal models of trauma and haemorrhagic shock, which is summarised in this excerpt from a review by Combes:

 Scientific problems with the animal models include the use of crude, uncontrolled and non-standardised methods for traumatisation, an inability to model all key trauma mechanisms, and complex modulating effects of general anaesthesia on target organ physiology.
 Such effects depend on the anaesthetic and influence the cardiovascular system, respiration, breathing, cerebral haemodynamics, neuroprotection, and the integrity of the blood-brain barrier.
 Some anaesthetics also bind to the NMDA brain receptor with possible differential consequences in control and anaesthetised animals.
 There is also some evidence for gender-specific effects.
 Despite the fact that these issues are widely known, there is little published information on their potential, at best, to complicate data interpretation and, at worst, to invalidate animal models.
-There is also a paucity of detail on the anaesthesiology used in studies, and this can hinder correct data evaluation.214
+There is also a paucity of detail on the anaesthesiology used in studies, and this can hinder correct data evaluation.215

-Fortunately, it has been shown that computer simulation can accurately replicate real-life trauma and predict patient outcomes.215 For example, scientists at the University of Pittsburgh used a computer model to examine the relationship between spinal cord injury and pressure ulcers in human patients and found that a certain treatment was effective at reducing inflammation and tissue damage.216 This Pittsburgh group also used data-driven and mechanistic modelling to discover that the inflammatory response of patients who survive traumatic brain injury is different from that of individuals who do not survive, information that "may point to both novel mechanistic insights and clinically translational applications".217
+Fortunately, it has been shown that computer simulation can accurately replicate real-life trauma and predict patient outcomes.
+For example, scientists at the University of Pittsburgh used a computer model to examine the relationship between spinal cord injury and pressure ulcers in human patients and found that a certain treatment was effective at reducing inflammation and tissue damage.
+This Pittsburgh group also used data-driven and mechanistic modelling to discover that the inflammatory response of patients who survive traumatic brain injury is different from that of individuals who do not survive, information that "may point to both novel mechanistic insights and clinically translational applications".
+Place of the patients who survive in the property of Pittsburgh used a computer model to examine the relationship between spinal cord injury and pressure ulcers in human patients and found that a certain treatment was effective at reducing inflammation and tissue damage.
+This Pittsburgh group also used data-driven and mechanistic modelling to discover that the inflammatory response of patients who survive traumatic brain injury is different from that of individuals who do not survive, information that "may point to both novel mechanistic insights and clinically translational applications".